holzman/course_material/part0_setup.md

 ### Find your IP address

-Check for your name in the following google doc:
+Put your name (column A) next to an IP address / instance ID.

 https://tinyurl.com/hls4ml-demo

-(Check it again on Friday morning - it will change!)
+(Check the spreadsheet tomorrow - your name will still be there with the same instance, but the IP address will change!)

 ### ssh to your instance